 Step 3: Identify differences between your source and target org

 You can drill down into each element and resource to see exactly how they’ve changed.
-Our element visualizers show the changes in an easy-to-read format, meaning you don’t need to figure out what all of the XML means.
+Our element visualizers show the changes in an easy-to-read format, so you don’t need to figure out what all of the XML means.

 Step 4: Build your deployment